servosdesign/rucream/README.md

 <!--p align="center"><img src="http://svgur.com/i/3Dp.svg"></p-->

-🍦 ruCream is a light mode, minimalistic, cream color theme for vscode JavaScript applications and is heavily inspired by the [Ayu][] color themes.
-The base template of ruCream is just a modification of the [Ayu Light][] theme's color choices while maintaining the same sleekness.
+🍦 ruCream is a light mode, minimalistic, cream colored theme for vscode JavaScript applications and is heavily inspired by the [Ayu][] color themes.
+The base template of ruCream is a modification of the [Ayu Light][] theme's color choices while maintaining it's key concepts.

-Designed as a light creamy theme, inspired by the Russian cream dessert staple color palette consisting of reds, creams, whites, and the signature glass or white bowl, which gives a sleek, minimalistic, and even delicious feeling to the code look.
+ruCream is designed as a light creamy theme, inspired by the iconic Russian cream dessert color palette, consisting of reds, creams, whites, and the signature glass or white bowl, which gives a sleek, minimalistic, and even delicious feeling to the code look.
 We'd suggest using the [Azeret Mono][] font with a size of 11px as shown in our screenshots below.

     Ingredients:
         - 1 envelope unflavored gelatin 🍮